 - Consortium grants are intended to support a programme of work carried out by more than one University department or institution, with a common research programme.
 (Essentially it is a joint Consolidated grant in that it allows support for a research area across multiple institutions.)

 4.1.3 New Applicant awards

 - Newly appointed academic members of staff who have joined a department between Consolidated/Consortium grant submissions may exceptionally apply separately for support.
 The purpose of this is to provide new staff members with the opportunity to obtain research funding in advance of the next grant submission.
 If grant funding is agreed, funding is likely to be awarded as a separate grant in addition to the department’s existing Consolidated or Consortium grant.

 - Normal eligibility rules apply to New Applicant requests but with the following exceptions:

 - To be eligible for new applicant funding, applicants should have no existing funding for research in the core STFC science areas of particle physics, astronomy and nuclear physics.
-Consequently, staff members who have transferred relevant existing STFC funding from another institution; or who hold a relevant personal fellowship, such as an Ernest Rutherford Fellowship or Royal Society University Research Fellowship; or who bring with them or otherwise obtain other relevant funding (such as a European Research Council grant) would not therefore be eligible whilst that funding was still active at the time the New Applicant grant is due to start.
+Consequently, staff members who have transferred relevant existing STFC funding from another institution; or who hold a relevant personal fellowship, such as an Ernest Rutherford Fellowship or Royal Society University Research Fellowship; or who bring with them or otherwise obtain other relevant funding (such as a European Research Council grant) would not therefore be eligible if that funding was still active at the time the New Applicant grant is due to start.
 However, holders of STFC or other funding outside the core areas of particle physics, astronomy and nuclear physics are eligible eg Innovation Partnership Scheme, Public Engagement, Global Challenge Research Fund.

 - Applicants must be employed as a full or part-time academic member of staff at the grant holding university by the start date of the new applicant grant.